|

 Instructor: Louise Paré

 What is the journey of a Ukrainian woman refugee?
 What was the experience of growing up in Soviet Ukraine?
 What is the impact of the transition from communism to a free Ukraine on the life of a Ukrainian woman and her family?
 Becoming a refugee involves a change of identity, loss of status and economic stability, and a descent into another unknown world.
-Through lecture, discussion, and the stories of four Ukrainian refugee women living in Ashland, these questions will be explored.
-This exploration will be placed within the larger context of Ukrainian history, women’s spirituality, and the refugee experience as a path of spiritual transformation.
-The course will include reflective writing and/or journaling in response to the readings.
+Through the stories of six Ukrainian refugee women living in Ashland, these questions will be explored within the larger context of Ukrainian history, women’s spirituality, and the refugee experience as a path of spiritual transformation.
+The course will include lecture and discussion, ritual circles, reflective writing in response to the readings, local Ukrainian women speaker presentations (videos), and out-of-class readings.

-NOTE: Required text: “Displaced: The Ukrainian Refugee Experience” by Tamar Jacoby.
-Independently published (September 9, 2022).
+NOTE: Required Text: “Displaced: The Ukrainian Refugee Experience” by Tamar Jacoby.
+Independently published (Sept.
+9, 2022).

 |